Montana Draw Odds & Application Guide

 | General Rifle Season | October 25 – November 30 (5 weeks) |

-Critical detail most nonresidents miss: Montana’s deer and elk applications are combined into a single Deer/Elk Combo application.
-You apply for both species in one submission by March 15.
+Critical detail most nonresidents miss: Montana bundles deer and elk into a single Deer/Elk Combo application — one submission, both species, due March 15.
 Antelope runs on a separate application with a June 1 deadline.
 Moose, sheep, and goat each have their own application but share the March 15 deadline.

 The nonresident Big Game Combo license ($913) is your ticket to general-season hunting.
 It sells out.
-Don’t wait until March to buy it — purchase it as soon as it becomes available in January.
-The combo is required before you can submit your draw application.
+Don’t wait until March to buy it — grab it as soon as combos drop in January.
+MT FWP requires a valid combo on file before your draw application goes through.

 Use the Application Timeline Tool to set reminders for every deadline.

-Montana’s system is neither pure preference (where top-point holders draw first) nor a simple weighted draw (where each point adds one entry).
-Instead, Montana squares your bonus points to determine your entries in the draw pool.
-This creates a curve that accelerates sharply at higher point levels.
+Neither pure preference nor a simple weighted draw — Montana’s system is its own thing.
+The state weights your bonus points to determine your entries in the draw pool, which creates a curve that accelerates sharply at higher point levels.
+That acceleration is what makes the math worth understanding.

 The Math

-Your total entries in the draw equal your bonus points squared.
+Your total entries in the draw are determined by your weighted bonus points.
 Every applicant gets a minimum of one entry regardless of points.

 |---|---|---|